The Dead Daisies: Deen Castronovo and Burn It Down (2017–2018)

-On 4 November 2017, it was announced that Deen Castronovo would be taking over drumming duties moving forward after Brian Tichy's departure.
+On 4 November 2017, it was announced that Deen Castronovo, formerly of Journey and Bad English, would be taking over drumming duties moving forward.
 As of this date the band, with Corabi, Aldrich, Lowy, Mendoza and Castronovo, was in Nashville, Tennessee began the recording of a new album.

 In January 2018, the band announced its pending album Burn It Down, released on 6 April.
-The album is available in multiple formats including: CD, colored vinyl, picture disk vinyl and digital download.
+The album is available in multiple formats including CD, colored vinyl, picture disk vinyl and digital download.
 The band simultaneously announced a 26-date UK and European tour beginning 8 April in Glasgow, UK.

-On 9 March, The Dead Daisies released the first single from the new album "Burn It Down".
-The song, 'Rise Up' is a protest song asking everyone to rise up against everything that is wrong with the world today.
+On 9 March, the Dead Daisies released the first single from the new album.
+The song, 'Rise Up', is a protest song asking everyone to rise up against everything that is wrong with the world today.

-The band started a European tour on 16 April after spending a week in the UK playing their first ever sold-out tour.
+The band started a European tour on 16 April after spending a week in the UK playing their first sold-out tour.
 In June, the band played three shows in Japan.
 Throughout July, the band played a series of dates including festivals in Europe and guest slots with the Scorpions in Portugal and Guns N' Roses in Estonia.

 The Dead Daisies began their North America tour on 15 August, touring 24 cities with former band member Dizzy Reed making a special appearance as part of the support act Hookers & Blow.

-The band headed to the Kiss Kruise at the end of October for the fourth time where they set sail for Key West and Nassau.
+The band headed to the Kiss Kruise at the end of October for the fourth time, where they set sail for Key West and Nassau.
 After this they headed straight to the UK and Europe for a series of dates including Hard Rock Hell, Monstersfest and WinterStorm.
 Dates in Italy, France, Croatia, Hungary, Austria, Holland, Belgium, Spain, Portugal and Germany took them to the middle of December 2018 and the end of the tour.